ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 - Reminder that they will get the credentials sent to them shortly (Dev work)
 - Link to instructions for how to upload data to an upload area(https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util)

+If the contributors need help to edit an existing submission in ArrayExpress that was done by Enrique his Annotare credentials are stored in aws secrets.

 [Template email](#spreadsheet-and-data-upload-instructions){: .btn .btn-blue }

 ### Frequency of contact